AY2425S2-CS2113-T12-1/tp/docs/team/jackson_hu.md

 - Delete doctor and their information from database
 - Discharge patient and remove their information from database
 - View most frequently visited doctor as well as doctor type
-- Added JUnit testing for deleting doctor
+- Added JUnit testing for deleting doctor, discharging patient
 - Added feature explanations to UG